Yepstr/node-statenspersonadressregister/README.md

 ## Usage

-Make sure your project depend on `@yepstr/node-statenspersonadressregister` and then:
+Make sure your project depend on `node-statenspersonadressregister` and then:

 ```
 import SPAR from 'spar';